-Envelopes were first proposed by Cook, Li, and Chiaromonte (2010) for response reduction and parsimonious estimation in multivariate linear regression with normal errors.
-In this setting, the envelope approach has been proved to achieve asymptotic efficiency and reduce estimation variability compared to standard methods.
-Since then, a variety of envelope models have been developed and demonstrated promising performances in multivariate statistical problems.
-For example, Su and Cook (2011, 2012) and Cook and Su (2013) subsequently studied envelope methods for different data structure in linear regression models.
-Cook, Helland, and Su (2013) used envelopes to study predictor reduction and established a connection between envelope models and partial least squares.
-Based on the connection, Zhu and Su (2019) derived the envelope-based sparse partial least squares method.
-Cook, Forzani, and Zhang (2015) applied the envelope method to reduced rank regression.
-Cook and Zhang (2015) extended the applicability of envelope model beyond linear regression, such as in generalized linear regression and cox proportional hazard model.
-Su et al. (2016) proposed sparse envelope models for variable selection in the multivariate linear regression setting.
-Khare, Pal, and Su (2017) developed Bayesian envelope approaches.
+subsequently studied envelope methods for various data structures in linear regression models.
+Cook, Helland and Su (2013) used envelopes to study predictor reduction and established a connection between envelope models and partial least squares.
+Based on this connection, Zhu and Su (2019) derived the envelope-based sparse partial least squares method.
+Cook, Forzani and Zhang (2015) applied the envelope method to reduced rank regression.
+Cook and Zhang (2015) extended the applicability of the envelope model beyond linear regressions to include, for example, generalized linear regressions and the cox proportional hazards model.
+Su et al. (2016) proposed sparse envelope models for variable selection in a multivariate linear regression setting.
+Khare, Pal and Su (2017) developed Bayesian envelope approaches.
 Li and Zhang (2017) and Ding and Cook (2018) proposed envelopes for tensor and matrix regression problems.
-Envelopes for spatial and time series data were studied by Rekabdarkolaee et al.

-(2017) and Wang and Ding (2018).
+Envelopes for spatial and time series data have been studied by Rekabdarkolaee et al. (2017) and Wang and Ding (2018), respectively.

-The existing works, however, were developed mainly for mean regression and likelihoodbased models.
-The estimation and inference thus often rely on the maximum likelihood principle.
-In particular, the asymptotic efficiency of the envelope estimators often requires normality assumption.
-One major objective of this article is to develop a new non-likelihood based framework for enveloping and to advance the envelope theory to general distributionfree settings to potentially improve efficiency.
-Although developed in the context of quantile regression, our framework can also be extended to other statistical methods and procedures.
+The existing works, however, have mainly tended to focus on mean regressions and likelihood-based models.
+As a result, the estimations and inferences often rely on the maximum likelihood principle.
+In particular, the asymptotic efficiency of the envelope estimators often requires a normality assumption.
+Thus, a primary objective of this study is to develop a new nonlikelihood-based framework for enveloping, and to extend the envelope theory to general distributionfree settings to potentially improve efficiency.
+Although developed in the context of quantile regressions (QRs), our framework can also be extended to other statistical methods and procedures.

-Quantile regression (Koenker and Bassett, 1978; Koenker, 2005) is a popular regression technique and is widely used in economics, health sciences and many other fields.
-It does not require distributional assumptions on error terms and thus is a flexible distributionfree regression technique.
-By accommodating varying covariate effects at different quantile levels, quantile regression is able to provide a more complete picture of the relationship between the response variable and covariates.
-In addition, It is capable to incorporate heterogeneous covariates effects and is robust to outliers.
-Because of its good statistical properties and flexibility in practice, quantile regression has become a popular alternative to least squares regression, and has gained considerable interest in recent years.
-For example, Knight (1998), He and Shao (2000), Chernozhukov (2005), He and Zhu (2011), Feng, He, and Hu (2011), Yang and He (2012) and many others have extensively studied the theoretical properties and inference tools of quantile regression under different settings.
-Portnoy and Koenker (1997), Chen and Wei (2005), Koenker (2011) and others have investigated the computational perspectives of quantile regression.
-Quantile regression has also been extended to longitudinal and survival data analysis (He et al., 2002; Portnoy, 2003; Wei et al., 2006; Peng and Huang, 2008; Wang and Wang, 2009; Xu et al., 2017, among many others).
-We refer to Koenker (2005, 2017) and Koenker et al. (2017) for a comprehensive review on quantile regression.
+The QR (Koenker and Bassett (1978); Koenker (2005)) is a popular regression technique, widely used in economics, health sciences, and many other fields.
+It does not require distributional assumptions on the error terms, and thus is a flexible distribution-free regression technique.
+By accommodating varying covariate effects at different quantile levels, a QR provides a more complete picture of the relationship between the response variable and the covariates.
+In addition, It incorporates heterogeneous covariate effects and is robust to outliers.
+Because of its good statistical properties and flexibility in practice, the QR has become a popular alternative to the least squares regression, and has gained considerable interest in recent years.
+For example, Knight (1998), He and Shao (2000), Chernozhukov (2005), He and Zhu (2011), Feng, He and Hu (2011), Yang and He (2012), and many others have studied the theoretical properties and inference tools of QRs under different settings, and Portnoy and Koenker (1997), Chen and Wei (2005), Koenker (2011), and others have investigated the computational perspectives of such regressions.
+Furthermore, the QR has been extended to longitudinal and survival data analyses (He, Zhu and Fung (2002); Portnoy (2003); Wei et al. (2006); Peng and Huang (2008); Wang and Wang (2009); Xu et al. (2017), among many others).
+We refer to Koenker (2005, 2017) and Koenker et al. (2017) for a comprehensive review of the QR.